Tel. 01273 472678

 All four guidebooks are now available on Amazon and can be obtained from all good bookshops.
 They are printed on demand so may take a few days to be delivered.
 These are new editions of the books and include all the changes that have occurred on the route since the first editions were published.

-Amazon is still offering our books at silly prices but that is just what happens in the second-hand book market apparently
+Amazon is still offering some of the first edition books at silly prices but that is just what happens in the second-hand book market apparently

 Road Works at Lewisham

 We have now managed to visit Lewisham and found out where all the changes that are being made have got to.
 The route from the front of the DLR across the River Ravensbourne to Lewisham Road is still blocked by building works.
 There is a solid wooden barrier where you have to go right and then you have to walk all the way round in order to get to the railway bridge which you pass under and so on to Lewisham Hill (page 60).
 The map on page 61 shows a large round about which has dissappeared with the new road layout.

 West Essex Golf Club